Executor

 An executor is someone who is responsible for executing, or following through on, an assigned task or duty.
-The feminine form, executrix, may sometimes be used.
+The feminine form executrix is sometimes seen in historical documents.
+The term usually means an executor of a dead person's estate, which is someone whom a will and testament appoints to administer the dead person's estate and dispose of their property as the will and testament directs.

-Overview
+Executor of will

-An executor is a legal term referring to a person named by the maker of a will or nominated by the testator to carry out the instructions of the will.
+Executor is a legal term referring to a person named by the maker of a will or nominated by the testator to carry out the instructions of the will.
 Typically, the executor is the person responsible for offering the will for probate, although it is not required that they fulfill this.
-The executor's duties also include disbursing property to the beneficiaries as designated in the will, obtaining information of potential heirs, collecting and arranging for payment of debts of the estate and approving or disapproving creditors' claims.
+The executor's duties also include handing over property to the beneficiaries as designated in the will, obtaining information of potential heirs, collecting and arranging for payment of debts of the estate and approving or disapproving creditors' claims.